College football: Scores, Top 25 analysis, and the wild comeback you likely missed

 Week 4's best moments

-Before UCLA's insane comeback, a few other moments stuck out from Saturday's action:
+Before UCLA's comeback, a few other moments stuck out from Saturday's action:

 Jump around?